fieldtrip/website/workshop/cuttingeegx.md

 ## The data used in this tutorial

-Next, we proceed with downloading the relevant data.
-The data that are used in the hands-on sessions are stored on the FieldTrip [download-server](https://download.fieldtriptoolbox.org/workshop/cuttingeegx).
+Next, we proceed with downloading the relevant data from the FieldTrip [download server](https://download.fieldtriptoolbox.org/workshop/cuttingeegx).
 The data are approximately 1.3 Gb.
-You can either ‘click around’ using web browsers and/or explorer windows to grab the data that are needed, or instead (less work) execute the MATLAB code below.
+You can either ‘click around’ using your web browser and/or windows explorer to grab the data that are needed, or instead (less work and more robust) execute the MATLAB code below.

-Please ensure that your present working directory is the ``'cuttingeegx'``, which you created in the previous step.
-Open a new .m file in the editor, copy the following code and run the whole script (Note: To properly run the function ``'recursive_download'``, do not use the command line window and do not run the code line-by-line):
+Please do ensure that your present working directory is the `cuttingeegx` which you created in the previous step.
+Open a new m-file in the MATLAB editor, copy-and-paste the following code and run the whole script.
+Note: to properly run the function `recursive_download`, do not paste this code into the command line window and do not run the code line-by-line:

 ```
-% create a folder (within cuttingeegx) that will contain the data
+% Create a folder (within cuttingeegx) to contain the data
 mkdir('data');
 cd('data');